peterwashington/peterwashington.github.io/_pages/about.md

 News
 ------
-* November 2022: <a href="https://slades.dev/" target="_blank">Christopher Slade</a> joins the Hawaii Digital Health Lab as a PhD student.
+* November 2022: The Hawaii Digital Health Lab holds is inaugural lab meeting, with several new students joining the lab.
+PhD students Arby Barone and Chris Slade join the lab.
+MS students Aditi Jaiswal, Yang Qian, and Tanvir Islam join the lab.
+Undergraduate students Wilson Tran and Jing Zheng join the lab.
+Kai-Ying and Arianna Bunnell join as regular lab collaborators primarily advised by other faculty members at UH Manoa.
+Ali Kargarandehkordi joins as a collaborating MS student from Finland.
+Welcome and looking forward to working with everyone!
 * August 2022: Peter Washington starts the Hawaii Digital Health Lab as an Assistant Professor in Information & Computer Sciences.

 Join the lab